rayahz/Simultaneous-iteration-method/README.md

 The Makefile contains differents options to execute the simulation.<br/>
 `make help`      : Summarize the options present in the Makefile<br/>
 `make`           : Compile the source files<br/>
+`make dgemm`     : Compile all the source files with dgemm function instead of our own matrix product<br/>
 `make debug`     : Compile the source files with a debug flag<br/>
 `make run`       : Execute the code<br/>
 `make clean`     : Delete the execution file<br/>